Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Distance to the vessel's target
 ### planetarySOISpeedCurve
 Limits top speed while in a planetary or munar SOI so we don't zoom past the celestial body.
 Out in interplanetary space we don't have a speed limit.
 The first number represents how close to the SOI edge the vessel is (1 = right at the edge, 0.1 = 10% of the distance to the SOI edge) The second number is the top speed multiplier.
+### interstellarAccelerationCurve
+Whenever you cross into interstellar space, or are already in interstellar space and throttled down, then apply this acceleration curve.
+The warp speed will be max warp speed * curve's speed modifier.
+The first number represents the time since crossing the boundary/throttling up, and the second number is the multiplier.
+We don't apply this curve when going from interstellar to interplanetary space.
+### interstellarPowerMultiplier
+Multiplies resource consumption and production rates by this multiplier when in interstellar space.
+Generators identified by warpPowerGeneratorID will be affected by this multiplier.
+Default multiplier is 10.
 ### displacementImpulse
 Warp engines can efficiently move a certain amount of mass to light speed and beyond without penalties.
 Going over this limit incurs performance penalties, but staying under this value provides benefits.
 The displacement value is rated in metric tons.
 ### warpCurve